 Internet has changed the world and of course our hobby world isnít an exception.
 Our fortune was that we had only just begun with seriously collecting playing cards, when the internet started to blossom and auction sites appeared everywhere.
 So we witnessed the changes: from being dependent of only a few collectors meetings each year or mail auctions by fellow collectors to see all kinds of interesting decks, a growing and seemingly everlasting stream of decks started to show up at Ebay and other auction sites.
 It turned out to be a great education in cards too.
 The most amazing decks have passed on screen ever since and even if we couldnít afford them, the pictures were etched in our minds and the very special decks stored on the hard disk.

 The deck was obviously produced by Waddington, as the Ace of Spades carries the companyís name.
-By the time that Waddington entered into the playing card manufacturing business (1922/23), they had already acquired premises in Leeds and London.
-As there was no reference in the Waddington books, we researched the company that had commissioned the deck, the Scandinavian American Line from Copenhagen, in order to put a rough date to this deck.
+By the time that John Waddington Ltd entered into the playing card manufacturing business (1922/23), they had already acquired premises in Leeds and London.
+As there was no reference in the Waddington books, we researched the company that had commissioned the deck, the Scandinavian-American Line from Copenhagen, in order to put a rough date to this deck.

 -2- -3- -4-